mbw101/mbw101/README.md

 ### 👋🏽 Hi, my name is Malcolm!

-🎓 Computer Science student at the University of Guelph w/ minor in Business - expected to graduate in April 2024.
+🎓 Computer Science graduate from the University of Guelph w/ a minor in Business.
 Relevant Coursework: Data Structures, Algorithms, Operating Systems, OOP, Databases, Cryptography, Computer Security

-📚 Throughout my time in university, I've previously interned at Microsoft three times, Wealthsimple, and Tulip.
-I will be returning to Microsoft as a New Graduate Software Engineer!
+📚 Throughout my time in school, I've previously interned at Microsoft, Wealthsimple, and Tulip as a Software Engineer.
+Returning to Microsoft as a New Grad SWE on the Excel team.

 💻 Passionate about learning & tech.
 Eager to grow and learn whenever possible

-💪🏽 In my free time, I love working out, music, podcasts, and documentaries.
-I am a Social Events Coordinator of the Caribbean Cultural Club at UoG
+💪🏽 In my free time, I love exercising, music, podcasts, and documentaries.

 👀 Feel free to view my [LinkedIn](https://www.linkedin.com/in/malcolmbwright).